theodorsm/trex-scripts/README_SCRIPTS.md

 - DURATION (default=120): How long each latency measurement should last.
 - RUNS (default=4): How many runs of each measurements.
 - DUT: The name of device under test. (used to store results)
+- IP_SRC: IP of NIC to send traffic
+- IP_DST: IP of NIC to receive traffic

+To add/remove any of the traffic flows, comment/uncomment the `rx_stats` in main.

 To run the script: